Rare Poultry Breeders' Association

 Ancona - except single combed standard colour (Large & Bantam)

-Australian Game - except black red (Large & Bantam) & duckwing (Large Fowl Only)
+Australian Game - except black red (Large & Bantam)

 Australian Langshan - except black (Large & Bantam)